garth/EmptyBox/cerebral/markdown/testing.md

 ### Signal Promise Wrapper

 Since we are going to be calling signals directly and our tests need to know when the signal has finished, it can be useful to wrap a signal in a `Promise`.
-Here is a sample helper that wraps a signal in a promise and also executes a test function when done.
+Here is a sample helper that wraps a signal in a promise and also executes a test function when the signal is done.

 ```javascript
 // helper function to wrap a signal in a promise and optionally run a test when the signal is done